 The purpose of the copyright notice is to declare the book’s ownership, making it an essential component.
 It includes:

-- Copyright: the copyright symbol (“©”) is added before the copyright owner’s or author’s name.
+- Copyright: the copyright symbol (“©”) is added before the copyright owner or author’s name.

-- Copyright Holder’s name: it has the writer’s name or owner’s name.
-A pseudonym or pen name can be used as well.
+- Copyright Holder’s name: it has the writer’s name or the name of the copyright owner.
+A pseudonym (pen name) can be used as well.

 - Year of publication: mention the year the eBook was first published.